 Equifax Business: Purchase your Equifax report, Equifax Business Credit Risk Score, and Equifax Business Failure Score individually or in a bundle.

 Experian Business: Access your current Experian score and credit report by subscribing or making one-time payments.

 If you have bad personal credit, how can you create business credit?

 Your personal credit and corporate credit aren’t linked, but they can be.
 Lenders will likely look at your personal credit to examine how you manage debt if you’re a lone entrepreneur with minimal business expertise.

 Even if you have bad personal credit, you can follow many of the corporate credit-building best practices:

-Obtain an EIN number.
+Obtain an GST number.

 Create a company credit file with one of the main credit bureaus.